varigence/docs/bimlflex/implementation-guides/data-mart-overrides.md

 > The values used in the screenshots in tabs above are show for example only.
 > They do not represent valid code or recommended practice.

+## General Implementation Notes

+All Data Mart **Configuration Overrides** should be placed on the Data Mart Entity itself.
+When implementing an override for a single dimension, it would be on the **Object** with the `Dimension` *OBJECT TYPE*.
+When using a higher level override it would be one containing the `Fact` or `Dimension` *OBJECT TYPE* requiring the override.

+If multiple identical **Configuration Overrides** are required and they all share the same naming patterns/rules consolidation may be possible through use of a **Batch**, **Project**, or **Connection** level override.
+Please note that all **Objects** contained within the scope of the effected entity will receive the applied **Configuration Override**.
+Creation and management of a separate BimlFlex **Project** to manage is useful if there is a large group of tables requiring alternate logic, but impractical if there is only a few exceptions or alternating logic.

+> [!IMPORTANT]
+> It is important to always keep standardization in mind as the primary goal.
+>
+> The constant creation of **Configuration Overrides** can increase the complexity of the environment and introduce additional troubleshooting costs.
+>
+> A **Configuration Override** should be used with care to handle exceptions.
+>
+> The base **Configuration** should be used to handle standards.
+>

 ## Example Scenarios

 To better communicate the use of **Configuration Overrides** in practice, the functional scenarios below have been provided.